ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

-System performance may suffer as resources like RAM, CPU, and storage are exhausted, routine chores like indexing and backup become massive tasks, responsiveness to client requests and queries slows down, and the system's throughput spreads thin, serving an ever-growing number of clients.
+System performance may suffer as resources like RAM, CPU, and storage are exhausted, routine chores like indexing and backup become massive tasks, responsiveness to client requests and queries slows down, and the system's throughput spreads thin serving an ever-growing number of clients.

 As the volume of stored data grows, the database can be scaled out by splitting it to [shards](../sharding/overview#shards), allowing it to be